Camp Ewalu launches $2 million campaign to renovate Cedar Lodge

 Mark and Jill Davidson of Onalaska, Wisconsin, also serve as co-chairs of the “Cedar at 60” campaign and have been connected to Ewalu for decades.
 Mark grew up at the camp while his father was an executive director, and later both he and Jill were campers and then summer counselors at Ewalu; their children have also been campers and summer counselors.
 “Our family’s Ewalu roots span three generations.
 We are excited for our fourth generation and future generations to experience Ewalu,” said the couple.
 “We know that this project is vital for ensuring a commitment of quality service for this camping ministry.”

-The Ewalu Board of Directors has already pledged to meet 10% of the $2 million goal, and donors may give a one-time gift or pledge over a three-year period.
-The campaign plans to break ground when 90% of the goal has been committed.
+The Ewalu Board of Directors has already pledged to meet 10 percent of the $2 million goal, and donors may give a one-time gift or pledge over a three-year period.
+The campaign plans to break ground when 90 percent of the goal has been committed.
 Building plans, details about the renovation and a donation link can be found at ewalu.org/cedar-lodge-project.

 “What an amazing time for Ewalu!
 These much-needed updates to Cedar Lodge will help us live more fully into our mission to connect the Word of God with the world of God,” said Johnson, who began his role as executive director in December 2021.
 Last fall, the camp retired its long-term debt and is in a strong financial position moving forward after celebrating 60 years of ministry with an all-camp reunion.